jeeb/avisynth/distrib/Readme/readme.txt

   Others: bool_array_nz, float_array_nz, string_array_nz, clip_array_nz, func_array_nz.
 - Fix: Overlay "blend" 10+ bit clips and "opacity"<1 would leave rightmost non-mod8 (10-16 bit format) or non-mod4 (32 bit format) pixels unprocessed.
 - Fix: Overlay "blend" with exactly 16 bit clips and "opacity"<1 would treat large mask values as zero (when proc>=SSE4.1)
+- Parser: proper error message when a script array is passed to a non-array named function argument (e.g. foo(sigma=[1.1,1.1]) to [foo]f parameter signature)
 - Expr: allow arbitrary variable names (instead of single letters A..Z), up to 256 different one.
   Do not use existing keywords.
   Variable names must start with '_' or alpha, continued with '_' or alphanumeric characters.